Vaeshari

 Some entire noble houses or priestly orders across cultures owe their strange insight or long-forgotten talents to an ancient Vaeshari ancestor who once walked in mortal skin, smiled at a passing soul, and stayed.

-Tails Given and Tails Taken
+Magic Given and Magic Taken

 The Forbidden Path